omfj/aoc/README.md

 ## Setup

-Add your inputs to the with the following naming convention:
+Add the inputs with the following naming convention:

 ```
-data/inputs/<year>/day<day:2>.input.txt # 1 - 9 should be padded with a 0
+data/inputs/<year>/day<day:2>.input.txt # ":2" meaning that 1 - 9 should be padded with a 0
 ```

 ## How to run

 ```
-cargo run --bin aoc -- --year <year> --day <day>
+just run <year> <day>
 ```

 ## Testing

 ```
-cargo test
+just test
 ```